MohamedMohsen01/MohamedMohsen01/README.md

 - Added fault handling
 - Tracked products as they moved through the process

-This project helped me get more comfortable with **PLC program structure, sequencing, troubleshooting, and manufacturing automation**.
+This project helped me get more comfortable with PLC program structure, sequencing, troubleshooting, and manufacturing automation.

 ---